carmelgafa/carmelgafa.com/content/about.md

 description: About Page
 ---

-I'm a technology manager at KPMG MBS, who is perpetually curious about anything that is engineering, programming and ai.
+I'm a practice lead at [KPMG Microsoft Business solutions](https://home.kpmg/mt/en/home/services/microsoft-business-solutions.html), who is perpetually curious about anything that is engineering, programming and ai.
 I'm particularly interested in soft computing and its applications in machine learning and robotics.

 ### "If you want to learn something well, explain it" - Richard Feynman